JleMyP/wol/README.md

 # wol
-wake on lan and some useful stuff as web service
+wake on lan and some useful stuff as web service.

 ## install